-Finally, Southern Bell seeks confidential classification for portions of the deposition transcripts wherein "the deponent identifies specific Southern Bell employees by name and alleges that these employees may have engaged in some improper activity."
-These allegations as to specific employees, the Company argues, is information exempt from public disclosure by Subsection (f) of Section 364.183(3), Fla.
+employees may have engaged in some improper activity."
+Both of these types of allegations as to specific employees, the Company argues, is information exempt from public disclosure by Subsection (f) of Section 364.183(3), Fla.
 Stat.
-Hence, the Company's contention is that the identities of employees who allegedly engaged in improper activity in the performance of their jobs is "employee personnel information unrelated to [their] . . duties . . . or responsibilities" as a Southern Bell employee.
+Hence, the Company's contention is that the identities of employees who allegedly engaged in improper activity in the performance of their jobs is "employee personnel information unrelated to [their] . . . duties . . or responsibilities" as a Southern Bell employee.